Hofstede’s 6 Cultural Dimensions Examples

 (Extent of Comfort in Uncertain Situations)

-The uncertainty avoidance index describes how people from different countries deal with ambiguous situations.
+The uncertainty avoidance index describes how people across countries handle ambiguous situations.
 It also identifies the people who are comfortable in uncertain moments and who are scared to encounter unwanted difficulties.
-According to Geert Hofstede’s cultural dimensions, the uncertainty avoidance index differs into two categories: high uncertainty avoidance and low uncertainty avoidance index.
+According to Geert Hofstede’s cultural dimensions, the uncertainty avoidance index is divided into two categories: high uncertainty avoidance and low uncertainty avoidance.

 High Uncertainty Avoidance

-People in high uncertainty avoidance societies thoroughly follow the rules and regulations to avoid undesirable moments.
+People in high-uncertainty-avoidance societies closely follow rules and regulations to avoid undesirable situations.
 They prefer to follow routines and make plans to prevent unpredictable moments.
 They also believe proper planning is essential for achievement; hence, parents control their children’s lives excessively.
 People in high UAI-scoring countries are more traditionalistic, stiff, and structured.
 The structured person tends to do the right things and avoid unwanted consequences.

 Examples of High Uncertainty Avoidance Countries